haiiamnikhil/InventoryAi/README.md

 <h2>How to Integrate</h2>

+InventoryAi is build with 2 powerfull frameworks where Angular takes care of the Ui and Django on backend delivers a significant support to provide the best result by rendering the Ai Engine on back.

+<h3>Angular</h3>

 Install Node Js from the offcial [Node Js page.](https://nodejs.org/en/download/)

 Once Node is installed onto your system next in to clone this <code>[repo](https://github.com/haiiamnikhil/Django-Angular-Object-Counter)</code>